-Moringa has been gaining popularity in grocery stores all across the country.
-While you may have only seen the word “moringa” in the last few years, moringa has been used by cultures all over the world for thousands of years.
-Today in the US, you can find moringa being used in energy shots, smoothie mixes and more.
+While you may have only seen the word “moringa” in the last few years, how much do you know about it?
+This plant from “the miracle tree” has been used by cultures all over the world for thousands of years.
+In the US, you can find moringa in energy shots, smoothie mixes and more!

 This leafy green is bursting with nutrients and just a little bit can supercharge your day and revamp your health.

-1. A Leafy Green That Can Improve Nutrition Around the World
+1. This Leafy Green Can Improve Nutrition Around the World

-Moringa is a fast-growing leafy tree that thrives in hot, arid climates.
+This supergreen is more nutritious than kale and provides powerful anti-inflammatory benefits that rival those of turmeric.
+Moringa is also a fast-growing and leafy tree that thrives in hot, arid climates.

 Anemia is a condition when the blood doesn’t have enough healthy red blood cells or hemoglobin to transport oxygen to the body’s cell.